 Learn how to layer!
 It’s not really necessary to buy a whole new wardrobe to go skiing, you just need to have a few good layers of decent outdoor clothing.

-Look for a good base layer like merino wool or polyester shirts and tights (see my base base layers here).
+Look for a good base layer like merino wool or polyester shirts and tights.
 Over that you’ll want to add an insulation layer like a fleece or puffy jacket.

 There are unlimited variations on this but the main thing is to layer so that you can add and remove clothing throughout the day as temperatures change on the mountain.

-Alright let me first say that spending over 100 days a season teaching skiing has nothing to do with the following opinion…
+Alright, first let me first say that after spending over 100 days a season teaching skiing, this is the single best thing you can do to enjoy your time on the slopes.

 The first time I ever hit the slopes was with a friend and his family.
 I was 19.
 He spent about 30 minutes showing me how to use a tow rope (yeah, old school) and do the pizza wedge which I am pretty sure I just failed at.